khushi-gunnu17/Django/Notes.md

 - django-admin startproject projectWithDjango       -- to setup the project
 - cd projectWithDjango
 - python manage.py runserver (portNumber, by default = 8000)     -- to run the project
-- python manage.py startapp django_app      -- to create a project
+- python manage.py startapp django_app      -- to create an app project

 ## tailwind configuration